OpenCanoeTiming/.github/CONTRIBUTING.md

 ### Branch naming

-Use a descriptive name, optionally prefixed with the issue number:
+Use a descriptive name, **prefix with the issue number is highly welcome**:

 ```
 feat/12-start-list-panel